intel-analytics/ipex-llm/python/llm/example/CPU/LlamaIndex/README.md

 > [**LlamaIndex**](https://github.com/run-llama/llama_index) is a data framework designed to improve large language models by providing tools for easier data ingestion, management, and application integration.

-## Retrieval-Augmented Generation (RAG) Example
-The RAG example ([rag.py](./rag.py)) is adapted from the [Official llama index RAG example](https://docs.llamaindex.ai/en/stable/examples/low_level/oss_ingestion_retrieval.html).
-This example builds a pipeline to ingest data (e.g. llama2 paper in pdf format) into a vector database (e.g. PostgreSQL), and then build a retrieval pipeline from that vector database.

 ## 1. Setting up Dependencies

 * **Install ipex-llm**